Protein Hummus

 To hit a 30% protein / 50% carbs / 20% fat split:

-This version brings the fat down and bumps the protein.
+This version brings the fat down and bumps the carbs.

 Notes